PlatformAwareProgramming/CloudClusters.jl/README.md

 #### List of supported assumption parameters

 The supported assumption parameters currently supported by _CloudClusters.jl_, with their respective base platform types, are listed below.
-They are divided in three groups: _cluster parameters_ and _instance parameters_.
+They are divided into three groups: _cluster parameters_ and _instance parameters_.

 * ___Cluster parameters___ specify features of the cluster: